- 1 Our guide to holiday lets

 - Ex Pat applications available

-Locations: England, Wales, Scotland, including Skye, Aran, Mull and certain other Inner and Outer Hebrides.
-Scilly Isles in certain circumstances
+England, Wales, Scotland, including Skye, Aran, Mull and certain other Inner and Outer Hebrides.
+Isles of Scilly is available upto 75%.

 Properties with usage restrictions, normally limited to 60% LTV but can go to 70% LTV